describo/crate-builder-component/README.md

     Your app needs to do the loading.
 -   `profile`: The profile.
 Note - this is the JSON object `not` a path to a file to be loaded.
 Your app needs to do the loading.
+-   `entityId`: Setting this property to an `@id` inside the crate will trigger the component to load that entity.

 ### Unreactive Properties